citartec/TkMid/README.md

 A Tkinter-based virtual MIDI controller that lets you create, drag, resize, and configure sliders, buttons, and radio groups for real-time MIDI control.
 All widgets can now send and receive MIDI messages, meaning they update in real time when matching messages are received from an external MIDI device.

-Will run on any Linux, Windows that has Python installed. will also run on the Raspberry Pi OS
+Will run on any Linux and Windows that has Python installed.
+Will also run on the Raspberry Pi OS, i've not tired Mac but most likely if you install python

 Features